-SIAA is hosting its second fundraiser for breast cancer awareness, following up on last year’s successful donation drive.
-Breast cancer research is a cause very close to our hearts, and it has touched the SIAAZ family more than once: some of our staff and members have lost family members to it, and some are survivors themselves.
+SIAA is hosting its third fundraiser for breast cancer awareness, following up on last year’s successful donation drive.
+Breast cancer research is a cause very close to our hearts, and it has touched the SIAA family more than once: some of our staff and members have lost family members to it, and some are survivors themselves.

-Since we know both ends of the breast cancer experience, we founded the SIAA Project Pink last year.
+Since we know both ends of the breast cancer experience, we founded the SIAA Project Pink in 2019.
 It’s a fundraiser for the Breast Cancer Research Foundation (BCRF) and The IBC Network, to honor our lost friend Lori Kunz.
 This money will help fund additional research to find a cure and spread awareness for inflammatory breast cancer.
-We chose these charities carefully; they are both highly rated charities with the almost all the money going directly to research and awareness.
+We chose these charities carefully; they are both highly rated charities with almost all the money going directly to research and awareness.

 We’re fundraising again this year, and we invite everyone to participate!
 We will be matching donations up to $5,000.

 If you want us to match your donation, please follow these 3 steps:

 Make your donation at one of the links below:

 Take a screenshot of the receipt